shipwright-io/community/ships/0035-beta-api-changes.md

 1. The majority of the Shipwright Alpha API did not change over time.
 Part of the current Alpha API is considered mature enough for graduating to Beta.

 2. The Shipwright API got many novel ideas over time, supporting different use cases.
-These features were implemented as part of the Alpha API, but the desired state was not reach.
+These features were implemented as part of the Alpha API, but the desired state was not reached.
 Planning for Beta API puts into triage these features and their potential deprecation.

 3. The Shipwright API was created with some assumptions in mind, over time new features force us to rethink on better states of the API.